OHI-Science/bhi-1.0-archive/baltic2015/prep/AO/ao_prep.md

                           summarise(Func_na = sum(is.na(Functional)),                                                                               KeySpp_na = sum(is.na(Key_species)))
 ```

-    ## # A tibble: 1 × 2
-    ##   Func_na KeySpp_na
-    ##     <int>     <int>
-    ## 1       3         1

-### 3.4 BHI score
+### 5.4 BHI Status score

-1. Take mean score for each indicator type in each monitoring region.
+Step 1.
+Take mean score for each indicator type in each monitoring region.

-2. Take mean score for each indicator at the HOLAS basin scale.
+Step 2.
+Take mean score for each indicator at the HOLAS basin scale.

-3. Take mean of the two indicators for each basin.
+Step 3.
+Take mean of the two indicators for each basin.

-4. Apply basin score to each BHI region
+Step 4.
+Apply basin score to each BHI region

 ``` r
 ## Number of time series that will contribute to the mean score in each basin